MarsDex-2045/MarsDex-Server/README.md

 ## How to start
 In order to get the server up & running, you'll need to do the following things:
 1. Clone the project to your machine.
-2. Open the project in your IDE of choice
+2. Open the project in your IDE of choice.
+3. Make sure that the IDE uses [the Zulu 11 JDK](https://www.azul.com/downloads/zulu-community/?package=jdk) to run the server.
 3. Add a new directory `conf` to your project root and add the following JSON code as a `config.json` file:
 ```json
 {